Deep Variational Free Energy Approach to Dense Hydrogen

 As a first application of the deep variational free energy approach, we focus on dense hydrogen at planetary conditions, where it is an ionized liquid of protons and electrons.
-Equations of state of dense hydrogen under such a condition are crucial for the model of giant planets' interiors~\cite{Mazzola2020}.
-For these applications, it is crucial to compute the entropy so that one can follow the adiabatic curve from the planet's surface to its interior~\cite{Miguel2016}.
+Equations of state of dense hydrogen under such a condition can be used to construct models for giant planets' interiors~\cite{Mazzola2020}.
+For these applications, it is also crucial to compute the entropy so that one can follow the adiabatic curve from the planet's surface to its interior~\cite{Miguel2016}.
 However, standard Monte Carlo methods do not have direct access to the entropy.
-Ref.~\cite{Morales2010a} employed the coupling-constant integration method based on CEIMC calculations to obtain the free energy and entropy of dense hydrogen at $T=6000$K and $r_s=1.25$.
-This result was then used as the anchor point to obtain the full equation of state of dense atomic hydrogen.
+Reference~\cite{Morales2010a} employed the coupling-constant integration method based on CEIMC calculations to obtain the free energy and entropy of dense hydrogen at $r_s=1.25$ and $T=6000$K .
+This result was then used as the anchor point to obtain the full equations of state of dense atomic hydrogen.

-We carry out deep variational free energy calculation at the same parameters $T=6000$K and $r_s=1.25$ as~\cite{Morales2010a}.
-We initialize the neural network parameters in Eqs.~(\ref{eq:flow}) and (\ref{eq:wfn}) such that the proton density starts from a uniform distribution and the electron wavefunction starts from a plane-wave state.
-Figure~\ref{fig:epochs} shows the decrease of the variational free energy with training epochs.
-The variational free energy reaches a slightly higher value compared to Ref.~\cite{Morales2010a}.
-Moreover, we observe that the entropy of the proton distribution also decreases with training due to the protons learning to develop a more informative distribution starting from the initial uniform distribution.
-The insets of Fig.~\ref{fig:epochs} show the proton-proton pair correlation functions develop a structure as the training proceeds.
-Note that despite the free energy varies only a little in the later stage of training process, the correlation functions still undergo quite significant changes.
+We carry out deep variational free energy calculation at the same point ($r_s=1.25$, $T=6000$K) so it is possible to benchmark with Ref.~\cite{Morales2010a}.
+We choose the system size $N=54$ and perform the twist average over a $4 \times 4 \times 4$ Monkhorst-Pack mesh as in \cite{Morales2010a}, expecting a similar amount of finite size errors as detailed in the Supplemental Material~\cite{SM}.
+We initialize parameters in the neural networks (\ref{eq:flow}) and (\ref{eq:wfn}) such that the protons are uniformly distributed and the electrons start from an itinerant plane-wave state.
+Figure~\ref{fig:epochs} shows the variational free energy converges to a slightly higher value than that reported in \cite{Morales2010a}.
+We note, however, that the reference data may be nonvariational due to the nature of coupling-constant integration.
+The insets of Fig.~\ref{fig:epochs} show the proton-proton radial distribution functions develop a structure as the optimization proceeds.
+Similar to Ref.~\cite{Morales2010a}, we have found that the proton-proton correlation functions show very little size effect at the considered density and temperature~\cite{SM}.

+Figure~\ref{fig:pressure} shows the energy, entropy (per atom), and pressure of the very same system as Fig.~\ref{fig:epochs}.
+Notice the entropy decreases upon training, since the protons will develop a more informative distribution than the initially uniform one.
+The converged values for the energy (entropy) are slightly higher (lower) than the estimates of Ref.~\cite{Morales2010a}, respectively, even after accounting for the finite size corrections~\cite{SM}.
+The pressure is computed using the virial theorem as $ (2K+V)/(3 L^3)$~\cite{landau2013statistical}, where $K$ and $V$ are the total kinetic and potential energy of the system, respectively.